sumeetskd/coursera-frontend/react-intro/Module 2/Children and Data.md

+## Self Notes:

+Data in react can be handled by 2 methods between components:

+1. Props
+2. States

+Props: Data comes from outside component, ie. parent component, -> the props data is immutable
+-> the data in props belongs to the parent that renders the component

+States: Data is present within the component, it uses component's data -> it is mutable

 Sure!
 Here are the important points from the given text:

 1. Data Flow in React: React uses one-way data flow, where data moves from top to bottom through the component hierarchy.
 Changes are transmitted through the system, ensuring a predictable data flow.